helpers/handlebars-helper-analytics/README.md

 # handlebars-helper-analytics [![NPM version](https://badge.fury.io/js/handlebars-helper-analytics.png)](http://badge.fury.io/js/handlebars-helper-analytics)

-> Handlebars helper for adding Google Analytics scripts to the head and/or footer
+> Handlebars helper for adding Google Analytics scripts to the head and/or footer of a webpage.

 ## Install
 Install with [npm](npmjs.org):